Hexagram 39蹇Obstruction

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 39 names a very specific working posture: a genuine obstacle ahead, danger above it, and the discipline of stopping at the wall long enough to read the favourable direction rather than spending resources on the direct push.
 The Wings give the canonical reading: peril is ahead and the knowledge consists in being able to stop; the southwest gains the centre; the northeast is exhausted as a path; the great person makes the going meritorious.
 Wang Bi sharpens the structural reading: the repeated 往蹇 across four lines is not rhetorical emphasis but the explicit warning that the instruction must be re-learned at each position the actor occupies.
 Zhu Xi reframes the hexagram around the line-5 great person whose centred-correctness is the structural ground for the lower lines’ alignment, and stresses that the arriving friends at 朋來 are the cooperative response that the obstruction itself requires.
-The divinatory manual Bushi Zhengzong reads 39 strictly as the marker for active blockage — the regulatory obstacle, the stalled partnership, the wall that has actually appeared in the actor’s path — not as commentary on whether the actor’s ambition is correct.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 39 as a marker for active blockage — the regulatory obstacle, the stalled partnership, the wall that has actually appeared in the actor’s path — not as commentary on whether the actor’s ambition is correct.
 The unified posture across all four sources is the same: Obstruction is a discipline for reading the geometry of a real obstacle, refusing the repeated push, and finding the senior whose authority underwrites the southwest bypass.

 Yi ZhuanTuan + Xiang · Ten Wings